ramkirand/order-matcher/README.md

 Implementation
 The OrderMatcher should be implemented in Java (preferred) or C++ and should be possible to compile and execute on Linux.

+Solution:
+This problem can be solved by using appropriate GOF pattern(Strategy Pattern or Command Pattern) and a proper data-structure for buy and sell orders.

+In current implementation Priority Queue is used.
+This will be used to fetch max and min price in O(1) time.